 How to listen to Practical NLP Podcast Episode 73: What’s Missing From S.M.A.R.T Goals

-Listen and/or subscribe to this podcast via iTunes here – and if you like the podcast, please leave a review!
+Listen and/or subscribe to this podcast via Apple Podcasts here – and if you like the podcast, please leave a review!

 Or, simply listen online using the player embedded in this post, or download the episode.

 If you like the podcast, please review it on Apple Podcasts.
 Even if you’re not an Apple Podcasts subscriber yourself, that’s where most people still find their podcasts, so that’s where your review will make the most difference.